 If you are looking for delicious and chewy pumpkin cookies that are not cakey, I’ve got a great recipe for you!
 Sometimes I want a pumpkin cookie that is chewy, maybe with some crunch and crispiness to it even.
 After years of trying, I’ve finally figured out recipe for pumpkin cookies that aren’t cakey.

-I love pumpkin.
-Heck, we all love pumpkin.
-I love pumpkin cookies, but truth be told, most pumpkin cookies come out a bit too cakey for my tastes.
+While I love pumpkin and I love cookies, often pumpkin cookies turn out fairly cakey.
 Pumpkin has a lot of moisture in it, so this isn’t surprising, but I’m always trying to make a pumpkin cookie that is not cakey.

 I’ve also left the eggs out of this recipe, as well as used some whole wheat flour.
-The combo of these simple tweaks really created some cookies that I am super happy with, and all of my friends and family who have tried them have raved about them.
+The combo of these simple tweaks really created some cookies that I am really happy with, and all of my friends and family who have tried them have raved about them.
 Mission accomplished!

 I can’t wait for you to try these delicious chewy pumpkin cookies!
 These are perfect for fall and great for parties, get togethers, or just an after school sweet treat.

 - 1/2 cup brown sugar packed